liuliu/ccv/doc/convnet.md

 Speed-wise:

-The experiment conducted on a computer with Core i7 3770 with turbo on, Nvidia TITAN Graphic Card at stock frequency, and Samsung MZ-7TE500BW 500GiB SSD with clang, libdispatch, GNU Scientific Library.
+The experiment conducted on a computer with Core i7 3770, NVIDIA TITAN graphic card at stock frequency, and Samsung MZ-7TE500BW 500GiB SSD with clang, libdispatch, GNU Scientific Library.

 The CPU version of forward pass (from RGB image input to the classification result) takes about 350ms per image.
 This is achieved with multi-threaded convolutional kernel computation.